Jeudi8/oaam_cms/README.md

 ###### Users and roles

-- Be aware that the defaults logins can changes.
 - Administrator (you) : default administrator for every project.
 It can be overrided in Directus but you will have to update it in .env file (OAAM_ADMIN_MAIL, OAAM_ADMIN_PWD) with your new values.
 We will not recommended to do so, in case we have to access the CMS on site.